 Your best bet for warmth when it comes to your hands might be a set of bulky, heavily insulated mittens.
 Of course, if you need to actually use your hands, they might not be the best bet.

-“There are tons of really great glove choices out there for general outdoor activity,” Cowan says.
-“Like footwear, user mileage may vary, but there are plenty of options out there for both organic and synthetic fabrics that people can use while they're out there.”
+“There are tons of really great glove choices out there for general outdoor activity,” Global Rescue operations personnel recommends.
+“Like footwear, user mileage may vary, but there are plenty of options out there for both organic and synthetic fabrics that people can use while they’re out there.”

 2. Fuel the machine